 Natural vs. Regular Peanut Butter

 Regular peanut butter typically has many ingredients including different types of sugar, oil, salt, and other additives.
-Compare this with natural nut butters, which are usually made without added sugar or hydrogenated oils. (sentence about hydrogenated oils) (why added sugar bad)
+Compare this with natural nut butters, which are usually made without added sugar or hydrogenated oils.
+Hydrogenated oils and too much added sugar have both been linked to an increased risk of elevated cholesterol and heart disease.

 All natural peanut butters aren’t created equal, so it’s important to always look at the nutrition label.
 Check the ingredient list and pick varieties that have just peanuts or peanuts and salt listed.